whily/notes/xps-archlinux.md

     sudo ufw allow 1714:1764/tcp
     sudo ufw reload

+For phone to receive files, one needs to select a destination folder and grant access in KDE Connect app on the phone.

 Chane to double-click behavior by setting `Workspace Behavior |
 General Behavior | Clicking file or folders` to "Select them".